exercism/go/exercises/concept/vehicle-purchase/.docs/instructions.md

 // => 500
 ```

-Note the value returned is is a `float64`.
+Note the value returned is a `float64`.